SimonDanisch/OpenGL.jl/README.md

 NOTE: It is not possible to load multiple versions of OpenGL into the same instance of Julia.
-Each successive call to load a given version will try to load the OpenGL module into the Julia instance.
-Since Julia does not allow redefining modules by reloading them, one should not run into any trouble.
+Each successive call to load a given version will redefine the current OpenGL module, effectively replacing that version with whichever new version you have specified.
+This should not produce any problems and should (hopefully) work as expected.

 (You can also load an OpenGL version by requiring the file directly, e.g. require("OpenGL/src/gl33/gl33"))